-Tip: Whenever you are setting up a service that works through the network, and it seems that it is not working, temporarily stop IPTables on both machines and try again.
-If it works, then add the correct entries into IPTables.
-Also, make sure to start IPTables again afterwards.
-Another helpful file is /etc/services.
-It lists several standard services with the ports on which they run.
+Tip: Whenever you are setting up a service that works through the network, and it seems that it is not working, temporarily stop Firewalld on both machines and try again.
+If it works, then add the correct entries to the firewall rules.
+Also, make sure to start Firewalld again afterwards.
+Another helpful file is /etc/services It lists several standard services with the ports on which they run.